zpz/zpz.github.io/_posts/2020-09-27-batched-service-redesign.md

 ## Example

-Just to show the usage and test the code works, we made up a simple example:
+Just to show the usage and test the code, we made up a simple example:

 ```python
 class Scale(Modelet):